MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

     > [!NOTE]
     > If you don't have nano installed, you can install nano on Ubuntu: `sudo apt-get install nano`.

 3. In the kubernetes-azurestack.json file, find orchestratorRelease and orchestratorVersion.
-Select one of the supported Kubernetes versions.
-For example, for `orchestratorRelease` use 1.14 or 1.15 and for `orchestratorVersion` use 1.14.7 or 1.15.10 respectively.
+Select one of the supported Kubernetes versions; [you can find the version table in the release notes](kubernetes-aks-engine-release-notes.md#aks-engine-and-azure-stack-version-mapping).
 Specify the `orchestratorRelease` as x.xx and orchestratorVersion as x.xx.x.
 For a list of current versions, see [Supported AKS engine Versions](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#supported-aks-engine-versions)

 4. Find `customCloudProfile` and provide the URL to the tenant portal.
 For example, `https://portal.local.azurestack.external`.